-Gabor Nyeki is a visiting research scholar at Princeton University.
+Gabor Nyeki is a Post-Doctoral Researcher on the RISE Nigeria team and a visiting research scholar at Princeton University.
 He holds a simultaneous appointment as an assistant professor at the African School of Economics.
 His work falls into political economy, development economics, and the economics of social networks.
 He studies unequal societies.
 In the context of less developed countries, he studies the role of social networks in Kenyan villages that receive large cash transfers and the effects of formal education on Nigerian communities.
 In the US context, his work explores the political and economic effects of the Civil Rights Movement.
 His research employs various empirical approaches, including quasi-experimental methods, large randomised controlled trials, and the analysis of historical data.
 He received his PhD in economics from Duke University.